fulopkovacs/psychopy-projects/experiments/word_recognition/README.md

 # Word Recognition Test

 ## Description
-In this experiment the participant is shown a series of images for a short amount of time (200 ms each), and has to decide whether the word presented was fake (_press the "f" key_), or real (_"r" key_).
+In this experiment the participant is shown a series of images for a short amount of time (200 ms each), and has to decide whether the word presented was real (_press the "r" key_), or not (_"n" key_).
 The responses are evaluated and recorded along with reaction time and other useful pieces of information.

 ## Inputs